jidaqqa/mqtt-key-distribution/README.md

-# Multilateral Security for MQTT
+# Key Distribution in MQTT

-* Proof-of-concept implementations for MQTT broker and MQTT client supporting Multilateral Security
+* Proof-of-concept implementations for MQTT broker and MQTT client supporting key distribution

-## TO BE UPDATED